 Preparing our teenagers for college and beyond takes time, and it is not always easy.
 Actions do have consequences, but the good news is that God never leaves us (Deuteronomy 31:8).
 He uses whatever trials we face to draw us closer to him (Joshua 1:9).

-Whether you are facing high school graduation in May and have been holding on for dear life or your children are still in elementary school, start making changes now to prepare.
+Whether you are facing an upcoming high school graduation and have been holding on for dear life or your children are still in elementary school, start making changes now to prepare.

 Pray for discernment about the changes you need to make (Matthew 7:7—8, 11).
 Ask God to help you understand why you are afraid to let go.
 Talk to your student about your fears and concerns.
 But whatever you do, act.
 Take whatever steps you need to help your teen gain a level of independence that will prepare him or her for life outside your constant care.